The live Q and A was recorded on April 11, 2018 and the recording link and chat transcript are now available in the

 NOTE: This is a free course and NO CEUs are awarded.

-communities and populations.
-The course will provide an overview of population health frameworks and their applications in the profession of physical therapy using an interconnected ecological model to demonstrate a more global view of health determinants and how physical therapists might influence them.
-The focus of this initial webinar will be on actions physical Meet our Presenters
+strategies.
+The course will provide an overview of community engagement, and present practical examples from the field of physical therapy using an interconnected socio-ecological model to help illustrate the multiple determinants of health and how physical therapists might influence them.
+While the focus of this second webinar will be on actions physical therapists can Meet our Presenters